Extreme Weather: Is Your Car Ready for Anything?

 Fortunately, most cars are decently equipped for driving in extreme weather with nearly ubiquitous features like anti-lock braking systems and electronic stability control.
 With a few minutes of prep, you’ll be ready for almost anything the road throws at you.

+Check out all the vision and safety parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on driving in extreme weather, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Wikimedia Commons.